dvdmuckle/curl-a-joke/README.md

 By defualt `curl-a-joke` will expect the jokes database in your current working directory.
 This behavior can be changed by passing a path to the jokes database with the `--jokesdb` flag.
 The default port, 8080, can also be changed with the `--port` flag.
 If you create a new jokes database, be sure to follow the same schema as the example jokes database.

+You can now `curl` the jokes service.
+If you're running it on your local machine, `curl localhost:8080` will give you a random joke.

 ### Dockerize

 ```bash